Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Preliminaries on Saltation Matrices

 \section{Preliminaries on Saltation Matrices}

 In preparation for introducing the proposed \textit{robust} HZD method, we will first present some preliminary information on saltation matrices.
-The saltation matrix is a standard tool used in the field of non-smooth analysis that describes a system's sensitivity to discontinuities (otherwise called `saltations' or `jumps') \cite{leine2013dynamics}.
-In general, the saltation matrix $\mathbf{S}\in\R^{2n\times 2n}$ is defined by the relationship:
+The saltation matrix is a standard tool used in the field of non-smooth analysis that describes a systems sensitivity to discontinuities (otherwise called `saltations' or `jumps') \cite{leine2013dynamics}.
+Typically, the saltation matrix $S({t}_i, x({t_i})) \in \R^{2n\times 2n}$ is defined at time ${t}_i \in \R^+$ for states in the guard $x({t}_i) \in \S$, by the relationship:

+where $x(t_{i+1}) \in \Delta(\S)$ denotes the post-transition state.
+Since we are interested in evaluating the saltation matrix for pre-computed gaits with a known impact time $T_I \in \R^+$, we will specifically derive the saltation matrix $S := S(T_I, x^-)$ for the relationship:

-where $\delta x^-, \delta x^+ \in \R^{2n}$ define the variation in the pre- and post- impact states, respectively.
+where $\delta x^-, \delta x^+ \in \R^{2n}$ define the variation in the pre- and post- impact states, respectively, at the time of impact $T_I$.
 A visualization of these variations are provided in Fig. \ref{fig:saltation}.
 Explicitly, these state variations are defined as: